ITISFoundation/osparc-simcore/packages/service-library/src/servicelib/deferred_tasks/_base_deferred_handler_lifecycle.md

 ```

 ### States

+Used internally for scheduling the task's execution:

-- `Scheduled`: triggered by `start_deferred` and creates a TASK
+- `Scheduled`: triggered by `start_deferred` and creates a schedule for the task
 - `SubmitTask`: decreases retry counter
-- `Worker`: checks if slots are available (can refuse task), invokes `run_deferred` code and saves the result.
-Only state in which local state is used (to run the task).
+- `Worker`: checks if enough workers slots are available (can refuse task), creates from `run_deferred` code and saves the result.
-- `ErrorResult`: checks if it can retry the gives up
+- `ErrorResult`: checks if it can reschedule the task or gives up
-- `FinishedWIthError`: logs error, invokes `on_finished_with_error` and removes the TASK
+- `FinishedWIthError`: logs error, invokes `on_finished_with_error` and removes the schedule
-- `DeferredResult`: invokes `on_deferred_result` and removes the TASK
+- `DeferredResult`: invokes `on_deferred_result` and removes the schedule
-- `ManuallyCancelled`: cancels the task and removes the TASK- `ManuallyCancelled`: cancels the task and removes the TASK
+- `ManuallyCancelled`: sends message to all instances to cancel.
+The instance handling the task will cancel the task and remove the schedule